-This Dutch oven beef barley pumpkin stew has tender beef, warming barley and perfectly-cooked vegetables, ready to spoon into bowls and devour.
-It’s my perfect kind of meal: mix all the ingredients together, cover, and forget in the oven for 7 hours.
+This Dutch oven beef barley pumpkin stew is full of tender beef, warming barley and perfectly-cooked vegetables, ready to spoon into bowls and devour.
+It's my perfect kind of meal: mix all the ingredients together, cover, and forget in the oven for 7 hours.

 In my opinion, the carrots are always my test of a stew - are they tender but not mushy?
 Have they become even more flavorful from the broth and herbs?
 Rest assured, they come out just the way I like.

 Barley is not a gluten-free grain.
 It, along with rye and wheat, contain gluten and should be avoided by anyone with celiac disease or severe gluten intolerance.
 In our family, it happens that we can all eat a certain amount of barley and I enjoy it on rare occasions.

 How can this recipe be made gluten-free?

 This is the second recipe in my collection that is not gluten-free as written.
 You can easily make the stew gluten-free by changing the grain you use.

 If I were making this completely gluten-free, I'd choose whole oats.
 Oats have a texture that is most similar to that of barley.
 Sorghum or quinoa will thicken in a similar way to barley and are also gluten-free.